ndavon/NDHpple/README.md

 # DESCRIPTION

-NDHpple is a Swift wrapper on the XMLPathQuery library based on [Hpple](http://github.com/topfunky/hpple).
+NDHpple is a simplie Swift wrapper on the XMLPathQuery library based on [Hpple](http://github.com/topfunky/hpple).

 # CREDITS